-The manufacturer's set of these values MUST be stored in the CM's non-volatile memory and not lost when the CM's main power source is removed.
-When a co-signer is assigned to the

-CM, the co-signer's CVC is always in the configuration file.
-Therefore, because the co-signer's control values will always be received in the configuration file, the CM is not required to store the co-signer's time-varying control values in non-volatile memory; and is not required to retain the values when power is lost and the CM goes through a power-up reboot process.
+The manufacturer's set of these values MUST be stored in the CM's non-volatile memory and not lost when the CM's main power source is removed or during a CM reboot process.
+When a co-signer is assigned to the CM, the co-signer's set of these values MUST be stored in the CM's memory.
+The CM MAY retain these values in non-volatile memory that will not be lost when the CM's main power source is removed or during a CM reboot process.
+However, when assigning a CM a co-signing agent, the CVC is always in the configuration file.
+Therefore, the CM will always receive the co-signer's control values during the initialization phase and is not required to store the co-signer's time-varying control values when main power is lost or during a reboot process.1

+^{1.} fixed typo 07/11/01 per bpi-n-01009, ab

+2. edited per bpi-n-00101, 12/13/00, po